North America

 Read the Transcript

-This map is a map called “North America” that was made by a mapmaker named John Tallis in, um, 1851.
-Tallis was well known for the high quality of his engraving work and also known for the, uh- the ways in which he would illustrate various features of the subject of his map.
-So, in this particular case we have a wonderful collection of images: uh, images of the indigenous peoples of the north, Eskimos you might say, in the very top.
-Off to the right, images of, uh, beavers, the beaver having been a major economic force in the development of the Americas because their pelts were so widely, uh, desired.
+This map is a map called “North America” that was made by a mapmaker named John Tallis in 1851.
+Tallis was well known for the high quality of his engraving work and also known for the ways in which he would illustrate various features of the subject of his map.
+So, in this particular case we have a wonderful collection of images: Images of the indigenous peoples of the north, in the very top.
+Off to the right, images of beavers, the beaver having been a major economic force in the development of the Americas because their pelts were so widely desired.
 Pictures of travelers and explorers.
-Pictures on the left-hand side of Indians next to their teepee and a magnificent buck, uh, on the left-hand side as- as well.
+Pictures on the left-hand side of Indians next to their teepee and a magnificent buck on the left-hand side as well.
 Tallis also has a unique border – very delicate, very attractive.
-And all together, this, uh, beautifully colored map makes a nice impression.
+And all together, this beautifully colored map makes a nice impression.

 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1935560